Accounting (ACC)

 Typically offered in Fall only

 Enterprise resource planning (ERP) systems integrate and streamline data across an organization into one complete system that supports the needs of all end users.
-ERP systems are also the primary source for data analytics repositories (warehouses, marts, lakes).
-As ERP systems contain business data, risk management is paramount.
+ERP systems are also the main source for data analytics.
+Also, ERP systems contain business data, risk management is paramount.
 This course focuses on ERP systems implementation, business processes, risk and security, and analytics.
-As NCSU is a member of the SAP University Alliance (UA), you will have the opportunity to obtain hands-on experience with the SAP ERP system and SAP Analytics Cloud software.
-Upon completion of this course, you will earn the SAP UA Certificate.
+As NCSU is a member of the SAP University Alliances, you will have the opportunity to obtain hands-on experience with the SAP ERP system and other software, such as Alteryx and UiPath robotic process automation (RPA) software.
+Upon completion of this course, you will earn the SAP Certificate.
 Credit will not be allowed for both ACC 440 and MBA 515.

 Introduction to auditing practice and theory.
 Focuses on developing skills for interpreting business strategies and identifying related business risks that may impact the risk of material misstatement in financial statements, describing internal control solutions to those risks, identifying evidential sources, and designing strategies to provide assurance about the financial statements, internal control over financial reporting, and other business information.